 The Bun

 A soft burger bun that will hold up nicely to the burger’s juices is a good choice.
-The ideal bun surrounding your burger should be squishy, pillowy, and tender, with a crumb that is soft but not tight and slightly sweet.
+The ideal bun surrounding your burger should be soft, pillowy, and tender, with a crumb that is both soft and slightly sweet.

 The ideal bun should not disintegrate halfway through your meal.
 Toasting the bun lightly will help to make it firmer.